credativ/plutono/docs/sources/datasources/add-a-data-source.md

 > **Note:** Only users with the organization Admin role can add data sources.

 1. Move your cursor to the cog on the side menu which will show you the configuration menu.
-If the side menu is not visible click the Grafana icon in the upper left corner.
+If the side menu is not visible click the Plutono icon in the upper left corner.
 Click on **Configuration** > **Data sources** in the side menu and you'll be taken to the data sources page where you can add and edit data sources.
 You can also click the cog.
 {{< figure src="/static/img/docs/v52/sidemenu-datasource.png" max-width="250px" class="docs-image--no-shadow">}}